bbc/tal/other/contributing.md

 When completing the CLA, please be very careful to enter all the information requested, including your email address and Github user name if you have forked code for us to merge.

+In the event that Open Source does not meet your requirements as a contributor, the BBC is happy to licence TAL to you under a  separate licence agreement.
+Please contact us for details of these terms.